rcmohanraj/JavaConcurrency/README.md

 Multiple threads try to modify the same data at same time.This will cause data inconsistent.
 **2) Visibility Problem:**
 If multiple threads access the same data and atleast one of them tries to change the data and this changes not visible to other threads.
+Each CPU will have its own small sized Cache to store the values temporarily after fetching from the memory.
+JVM uses this CPU cache to avoid constant fetch to the memory (RAM).
+When two different CPU threads are requesting a value from memory, each thread will store the current value to the respective CPU cache.
+Once the value calculation finished, the thread will update back to the memory.
+If the CPU1 thread updates the current value and CPU2 thread will still refer the old value from the cache.
+So CPU1 thread changed the value in memory but its not visible to the CPU2 thread.
+This called as visibility problem.

 ```
 private static void raceConditionSimulation() {